-In aviation, the altitude at which an aircraft flies is normally measured as either above ground level (AGL) or above sea level (ASL).
-Depending on the geographic location of your launch site, the difference between AGL and ASL can be a few feet, or as much as several thousands of feet, so it is important to know what type of altitude your RPA control station is displaying and what traditional aircraft are using in your local flight area.
-This is important because traditional aviation aircraft are usually flown with reference to ASL, so procedures and communication will be conducted using altitudes that may seem odd to an RPA pilot.
+In aviation, the altitude at which an aircraft flies is normally measured as above sea level (ASL).
+RPASs usually display above ground level (AGL) altitude from the launch site location.
+The difference between AGL and ASL can be a few feet, or as much as several thousands of feet, so it is important to know what type of altitude your RPA control station is displaying.
+This is important because traditional aviation aircraft are usually flown with reference to ASL, so procedures and communication will be conducted using altitudes in feet ASL that may seem odd to an RPA pilot.
+Please also note that the unit of measurement used in aviation for altitudes, elevations, and heights is feet.
+Conversion to feet AGL would be difficult for an RPA pilot using metres AGL as an altitude reference in their RPAS.
+TC AIM GEN 1.4 provides additional information on units of measurement used in aviation.

 For instance, an RPA operation may have a limit of 400 ft AGL, but in a location like Calgary, this altitude equates to approximately 4 000 ft ASL, as the Calgary airport is at 3 600 ft ASL.
 An RPA pilot monitoring ATC radio frequencies in this situation might get confused when trying to determine the location of aircraft if differing altitude measurements are used.
 In another scenario, an RPA flying near Tofino, BC would have a much easier time trying to reconcile AGL and ASL as the Tofino airport is only at 80 ft ASL.

-a) Station Height
+(a) Station Height